It is more than just reading and writing we embed effective cooperative learning behaviours and positively support and celebrate pupil engagement.

 - Children are given the opportunity to develop their ideas as part of the team process.
 This develops the self-help strategies that enable them to work independently and with confidence.

-How Wings works
+How it works in KS2?

-It uses a wide range of literature, including fiction, non-fiction and poetry to provide well-thought-out, structured teaching that will help you stimulate discussion about the text.
+We use a wide range of literature, including fiction, non-fiction and poetry to provide well-thought-out, structured teaching that will help you stimulate discussion about the text.

 This will be added to with highly structured writing activities based on the texts, with the opportunity for extra-extended writing interspersed between them, including grammar activities.